printfn/fend/wiki/Home.md

 ### Temperature

 Temperature units are handled differently to other units, because celsius (°C) and fahrenheit (°F) don't start at zero.
-Namely, absolute zero (0K) corresponds to -273.15 °C or -459.67 °F. This means that conversions between °C, °F and kelvin (K) need to differentiate between converting *absolute* temperatures and *differences* of temperatures.
+Namely, absolute zero (0 kelvin) corresponds to -273.15 °C or -459.67 °F. This means that conversions between °C, °F and kelvin (K) need to differentiate between converting *absolute* temperatures and *differences* of temperatures.

 If you use the `to` keyword (or equivalently `->`) to convert a plain temperature explicitly, fend will perform an *absolute* conversion.
 Here are some examples: